An Celtlyver

 Scots:

 My mother is from Scotland, although she moved to Wales as a child, and I learned some Scots words and phrases from her and my maternal grandfather.
-I believe my maternal grandfather was fluent in Scots.
-I distinctly remember him teaching my Scots words and phrases when I was 10 for a school project I was doing on Scotland.
+I believe my grandfather was fluent in Scots.
+I distinctly remember him teaching me Scots words and phrases when I was 10 for a school project I was doing on Scotland.
 I don't really know my CEFR level in Scots, because I can understand more than I can say due to picking up words as a child and the fact that Scots is the most closely-related language to English, an also because I've never sat down to learn the language.
 I always feel like there's a larger mental block preventing me from learning Scots than my other heritage languages, I think due to the fact that it's mostly perceived as a funny, uneducated dialect of English, and I'm afraid of coming across as mocking because I don't have a Scottish accent.
-My Scottish family also have Ulster Scots and (Ulster) Irish heritage, although I never really learned anything about Ulster Scots and Irish through my Scottish family members
+My Scottish family also have Ulster Scots and Irish heritage.

 Irish:

 My maternal grandmother is from Ireland and learned some Irish as a second language, so I grew up knowing little bits of Irish from her and my mother.
-Irish was probably the heritage language I grew up knowing the least of, although I taught myself a bit in 2019.
+Irish was probably the heritage language I grew up knowing the least of, although I taught myself a bit.
 I started studying Irish at university in 2023 as part of my Celtic Studies degree.